 Since its dedication in 1992, the Chapel of St. Timothy and St. Titus has served as the site of thousands of daily services and numerous special events.
 It was intentionally constructed in the center of campus — reflecting the Seminary community’s emphasis on worship as the central activity of its life and being.

-Thanks to a generous gift from the Eugene E. and Nell S. Fincke Memorial Trust, established by the sainted Finckes, stained glass windows will be installed throughout the entirety of the chapel — chancel, transept, nave and narthex in 2019 and 2020.
+Thanks to a generous gift from the Eugene E. and Nell S. Fincke Memorial Trust, established by the sainted Finckes, stained glass windows are being installed throughout the entirety of the chapel — chancel, transept, nave and narthex — in 2020.
 The new windows will depict the humiliation, crucifixion, resurrection, exaltation and second coming of Christ.

 The Finckes were generous supporters of the Seminary.
 In addition to setting aside funds specifically for the installation of new stained glass windows in the chapel, the couple also provided gifts that established endowed professorships and scholarships for students.

 A stained glass design committee worked for two years in preparation for the new stained glass windows.
-The committee is comprised of 10 members: President Dr. Dale A. Meyer, Dean of Chapel Dr. Kent Burreson, Chairman of the Practical Department Dr. David Schmitt, Chairman of the Historical Department Dr. Erik Herrmann, Seminary Executive Vice President and Chief Operating Officer Michael Louis, Dean of Chapel Emeritus Dr. James Brauer, Dovetail Creations Artist Rev. Bill Matzat, Director of Campus Facilities Martin Hague and C&W Services Site Director Nathan Wade.
+The committee is comprised of nine members: President Dr. Dale A. Meyer, Dean of Chapel Dr. Kent Burreson, Chairman of the Practical Department Dr. David Schmitt, Chairman of the Historical Department Dr. Erik Herrmann, Seminary Executive Vice President and Chief Operating Officer Michael Louis, Dean of Chapel Emeritus Dr. James Brauer, Dovetail Creations Artist Rev. Bill Matzat, Director of Campus Facilities Martin Hague and C&W Services Site Director Ray Allen.